JarneT-2159795/seis-jarnethys-martijnsnoeks/index.md

         for (int i = 0; i < numResults; ++i) {
             results.push_back(getVarType(bytestr.readByte())); // Store the type of the result }
-        // Add the parameters and results to the function functionTypes.push_back(params);
+        functionTypes.push_back(params);
         functionTypes.push_back(results);
     }